Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-3alTbxWgPnc.md

 # [May 25th, 2021 Livestream](../2021-05-25.md)
 ## Q&A: When do you think the focus will be on fixing Multiplayer?
 https://www.youtube.com/watch?v=3alTbxWgPnc
-This question was possibly duplicated with a more recent answer: [September 14th, 2021 Livestream Q&A: Are there an plans to fix Multiplayer with the next Update?](./yt-ayc4aQbCQP8.md) [https://www.youtube.com/watch?v=ayc4aQbCQP8](https://www.youtube.com/watch?v=ayc4aQbCQP8)
+This question was possibly duplicated with a more recent answer: [September 28th, 2021 Livestream Q&A: When are you optimising co-op?](./yt-BFhhlBTpbMc.md) [https://www.youtube.com/watch?v=BFhhlBTpbMc](https://www.youtube.com/watch?v=BFhhlBTpbMc)

 ### Topics